rskntroot/polkadot-wiki/docs/learn-nominator.md

 occur often, so you should almost always see only a single active nomination per era.
 See the [section on Phragmén optimization](learn-phragmen#optimizations) for more details.

+### Minimum Bonded Stake for Nominatiors

+There is minimum amount of polkadot you must bond and stake to be considered as a nominator.

+As of Februrary 2021, this minimum is 104 DOT.

 ### Oversubscribed Validators

 Validators can only pay out to a certain number of nominators per era.
 This is currently set to